-A different lunch option is offered each day of the week.
-Information and costs are located on the Dayspring website as well in the weekly Beacon.
+When available, school lunches will be provided by our high school classes as fundraisers for their senior trip.
+Information and costs are located on the Dayspring website as well in the Beacon.
 Many students bring their own lunch to school.
 A limited number of microwaves are available for student use at lunch.